Sunday, March 31, 2013

 Sunday, March 3, 2013

-Then it was a “lower” group of readers turn.
-With them, we also looked at word endings, but this time only adding an “s” to words.
+With one of her lower groups, we also looked at word endings, but this time only adding an “s” to words.
+We were working on the same standard, just at a different level of difficulty.
 After building some words, we looked through the book to see if we could find any of those words.

-Kath was doing a lesson on Arctic Animals so I made up this little pattern text where I invited the children to think of Arctic animals to put in each of the boxes.
+Kath was doing a lesson on Arctic Animals, so I constructed some pattern text and invited the children to think of Arctic animals to put in each of the boxes.
 We talked about the text on the page until they noticed the pattern.
 We talked about how patterns can help us read.
 Once we figure out the words in the pattern, the rest of the pages were really easy.
 Then, at the bottom we added a “surprise” ending just like real authors!

 Then, we went back to the book to see if we could find a pattern there.
 And they did!
 We worked together on the first page, then I said the rest of the book is going to be so easy because you already know the pattern.